 Network tokenization benefits merchants, customers, and ultimately, the entire payments ecosystem.
 The main benefits include: increased data security, decreased fraud risk, fewer declined transactions, and better customer checkout experiences.

 When merchants, payment service providers (PSPs), and third parties store real card PANs and credentials on file, they become a target for theft and fraud.
 A breach to a single merchant’s vault could result in compromised payment card details for thousands of customers.
-By using network tokens, the industry reduces the number of real cards stored in the ecosystem, thus decreasing the risk of fraudulent parties stealing sensitive information.
+By using network tokens, the industry reduces the number of real cards stored in the ecosystem, thus decreasing the risk of fraudulent parties stealing sensitive information at any stage in the transaction lifecycle.

 Network tokens also represent all of a cardholder's card details—not just the PAN.
 Therefore, when a merchant processes a transaction using a network token, they provide additional context and reduce the risk of fraudulent behavior.